Payments & shipping in Greece: what to watch

 In Greece, conversion is won (or lost) at payments & shipping

-Most users don't abandon because of the product — they abandon because the payment and delivery flow doesn't feel clear or safe.
+Most users don't abandon because of the product.
+They abandon because the payment and delivery flow doesn't feel clear or safe.

 1) Payments: offer options without clutter